mathigon/textbooks/content/graph-theory/content.md

 > id: euler-4

-Many planar graphs look very similar to the nets of [polyhedra](gloss:polyhedron), three dimensional shapes with [polygonal](gloss:polygon) faces.
+Many planar graphs look very similar to the nets of [polyhedra](gloss:polyhedron), three-dimensional shapes with [polygonal](gloss:polygon) faces.
 If we think of polyhedra as made of elastic bands, we can imagine stretching them out until they become flat, planar graphs: